rmaguiar/hugo-theme-color-your-world/README.md

   # Default classes for markup image
   # Modifies the default behavior of images placed via markdown
   # Can also be set PER PAGE via front matter
-  # Default classes are: border or borderless
+  # The default classes are: border or borderless
   markupImgClass = "borderless"

   # This will append a separator (of your choice) along the site title to your <title>